Palm Desert Truck Accident Lawyer

 An attorney filing a truck crash claim must move quickly to preserve evidence of negligence.
 Many tractor-trailer cabs have black boxes that record the semi’s functionality, a safety measure that identifies problems designed to prevent devastating accidents.
 Truckers must also keep logs of their hours and mileage.
 In some cases, tractor-trailers might also have dashboard cameras that begin filming when certain motions occur, like sudden stops.

 Although these tools promote safe driving, trucking companies are often more concerned with profit.
-Truckers neglecting the Federal Motor Carrier Safety Administration (FMCSA) rules could have discrepancies in their mileage logs, leading to fatigued driving and increasing the chances of a crash; however, a knowledgeable Palm Desert attorney can spot these inconsistencies.
+Truckers neglecting the Federal Motor Carrier Safety Administration (FMCSA) rules could have discrepancies in their mileage logs, leading to fatigued driving and increasing the chances of a crash; however, a knowledgeable Palm Desert truck accident attorney can spot these inconsistencies.
 Likewise, the black box and onboard cameras might show the driver was speeding, swerving in and out of traffic, or locked the brakes before a crash.

 California Commercial Driver’s License